Richmond, Texas: Geography

 Richmond is located near the center of Fort Bend County.
 Most of the city is situated on the southwest side of the Brazos River, with a small portion (Richmond Landing) on the northeast side, connected by US Highway 90A.
 Richmond is bordered to the southwest by the city of Rosenberg.
 US 90A leads east 8 mi to Sugar Land and west through Rosenberg 19 mi to East Bernard.
 Downtown Houston is 30 mi to the northeast.

 According to the United States Census Bureau, the city of Richmond has a total area of 11.1 km2, of which 10.2 km2 are land and 0.9 km2, or 8.22%, is covered by water.

 In 2003, Jeannie Kever of the Houston Chronicle said, "Some of the old buildings have been reincarnated as shops or law offices.
-But in other ways, life in Richmond isn't so different from that in the big city, with its Wal-Mart and fast-food joints, check-cashing businesses and strip-center sprawl."
+But in other ways, life in Richmond isn't so different from that in the big city, with its Walmart and fast-food joints, check-cashing businesses and strip-center sprawl."
 As of 2006 several strip malls are along U.S. Route 59 south of town.
 During the same year, the community included tack stores, two-lane blacktop roads, and horse ranches.
 John P. Lopez of the Houston Chronicle said, "Richmond is a city of contradiction and transition.
 It's as if the place is not sure if it wants to be a part of Houston's bustle or remain a slow-paced farm and ranch town.
 It tries to be both," and, "It is part Acres Homes, part Fort Bend County Fair."